veaba/tensorflow-docs/docs/tf.keras/optimizers/schedules/InverseTimeDecay.md

 )
 ```
 Applies inverse time decay to the initial learning rate.
 When training a model, it is often recommended to lower the learning rate as the training progresses.
-This schedule applies the inverse decay function to an optimizer step, given a provided initial learning rate.
-It requires a step value to compute the decayed learning rate.
-You can just pass a TensorFlow variable that you increment at each training step.
+This schedule applies the inverse decay function to an optimizer `step`, given a provided initial learning rate.
+It requires a `step` value to compute the decayed learning rate.
+You can just pass a TensorFlow variable that you increment at each training `step`.
 The schedule a 1-arg callable that produces a decayed learning rate when passed the current optimizer step.
 This can be useful for changing the learning rate value across different invocations of optimizer functions.
 It is computed as:

 ```
  def decayed_learning_rate(step):
   return initial_learning_rate / (1 + decay_rate * step / decay_step)
 ```
-or, if staircase is True, as:
+or, if `staircase` is `True`, as:

 ```
  def decayed_learning_rate(step):
   return initial_learning_rate / (1 + decay_rate * floor(step / decay_step))
 ```
-[tf.keras.optimizers.Optimizer](https://tensorflow.google.cn/api_docs/python/tf/keras/optimizers/Optimizer)You can pass this schedule directly into a  as the learning rate.
+You can pass this schedule directly into a `tf.keras.optimizers.Optimizer` as the learning rate.
 Example: Fit a Keras model when decaying 1/t with a rate of 0.5:

 ```
  ...